AdobeDocs/cc-everywhere/sample/README.md

 Register your integration by creating a new project in the [Developer Console](https://developer.adobe.com/console).
 * Select "Add an API" > "Creative Cloud Everywhere SDK".
 * Configure OAuth settings.
-In the Developer Console, you should select "Single-Page App" and register redirect URI patterns.
-If you'd like to test the [sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/sample), specify:
+In the Developer Console, select "Single-Page App" and register redirect URI patterns.
+  * To test this [sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/sample) via https, you will need to complete [Step 2](#step-2-install-mkcert-via-homebrew):
     * https://127.0.0.1:8000/redirect.html in the "Default Redirect URI" field
-  * https://localhost:8000/redirect.html in the "Redirect URI patterns" field You can read more [here](../src/pages/reference/authorization/index.md)
+    * https://localhost:8000/redirect.html in the "Redirect URI patterns" field
+  * If you want to test this sample without https, note that the “Default Redirect URI” field still expects a https URI.
+The "Redirect URI Patterns" field will accept http for testing localhost instances.
+You can skip [Step 2](#step-2-install-mkcert-via-homebrew).
+You can read more about authorization [here](../src/pages/reference/authorization/index.md)

 ## Step 2: Install `mkcert` via Homebrew